alibaba/PhotonLibOS/doc/docs/introduction/what-is-photon.md

 ### Coroutine runtime

 Photon's runtime is driven by a coroutine lib.
-Out tests show that it has the [**best**](../performance/network-performance#2-ping-pong) IO performance in the open source world by the year of 2022, even among different programing languages.
+Out tests show that it has the [**best 🔗**](../performance/network-performance#2-ping-pong) IO performance in the open source world by the year of 2022, even among different programing languages.

-### Features
+### Core Features

 * Stackful coroutine.
 Symmetric scheduler.
 * Non-blocking IO engine.
 Async event engine.
 Support epoll / kqueue / **io_uring**.
 * Support multiple platforms and architectures, x86 / ARM, Linux / macOS.
 * Well-designed assembly code on the critical path, to reduce overhead.
 * Fully compatible API toward C++ std and POSIX.
 Easy to migrate to legacy codebases.

-### Functionalities

-* Multiple IO wrappers: psync, posix_aio, libaio, io_uring
-* Multiple socket implementations: tcp (level-trigger/edge-trigger), unix-domain, zero-copy, libcurl, TLS support, etc.
-* High performance RPC client/server, HTTP client/server.
-* A POSIX-like filesystem abstraction and some implementations: local fs, http fs, f fs, etc.
-* A bunch of useful tools: io-vector manipulation, resource pool, object cache, mem allocator, callback delegator, pre-compiled logging, lockless ring buffer, etc.

 ### Users